qualiu/msr/tools/readme.txt

   -O [ --out-not-0-sum ]       Output summary only if the results count is not 0.
   -C [ --no-color ]            No color for output (it's better to not add color if have subsequent matching or processing).
   -P [ --no-percent ]          Not output percentages (Overwrite --percentage).
 (Overwrite --percentage).
+  --not-warn-bom               Not output BOM warnings when reading BOM files which BOM header bytes != 0xEFBBBF.
   -H [ --head ] arg            Output top [N] lines of whole output if N > 0; Skip top [N] lines if N < 0; [N] = 0 means not output.
   -T [ --tail ] arg            Output bottom [N] lines of whole output if N > 0; Skip bottom [N] lines if N < 0; [N] = 0 means not output.
   -J [ --jump-out ]            Jump out (stop and exit) if has set -H [N] and already has output [N] lines.